 The next week, Scott Hall brought a friend of his.
 He brought Kevin Nash (Diesel) and then proceeded to mock how old the WCW stars were.
 He compared them to dinosaurs and senior citizens.
 Nash told Eric to bring anyone like Hulk Hogan, Sting or Macho Man.
 They didn't care.
 Eric promised that they would come up with a team at Bash at the Beach to fight them.

 At Bash at the Beach, WCW was represented by Sting, Lex Luger and Randy Savage.
 The invading faction (The Outsiders) was represented by Scott Hall, Kevin Nash and a mystery partner.
 The Outsiders were on the verge of winning the match when Hulk Hogan comes to the rescue.
 The Outsiders quickly scattered at the sight of the Hulkster.
 He then did the ultimate betrayal and leg dropped Randy Savage repeatedly.
 Hogan then went on to cut a promo about the fans betraying him and that this was the New World Order of professional wrestling.

 The three-man band of Hogan, Hall, and Nash proceeded to terrorize WCW.
 They threatened and beat up WCW talent.
 They also aired a series of vignettes which was used as anti-WCW propaganda.

-The group got larger through time.
-They were soon joined by Ted DiBiase, Syxx and The Giant.
+The group got larger over time.
+They were soon joined by Ted DiBiase, Syxx, and The Giant.
 This core was not so bad as DiBiase was good in a managerial role, Syxx was athletic and was their cruiserweight representative and The Giant was a force of nature.

 The group, however, became so large that it included lower mid-carders such as Horace Hogan, Buff Bagwell, and Konnan.

 The faction had become so expansive that WCW decided to split the faction into NWO Hogan and NWO Wolfpac.
-The Hogan faction was headed by Hogan, Steiner, The Giant and Hall and the Wolfppac had Nash, Macho Man, Sting and Luger.
+The Hogan faction was headed by Hogan, Steiner, The Giant and Hall and the Wolfpac had Nash, Macho Man, Sting, and Luger.